 - No Win No Fee Accident And Injury Claims

 A Guide To How Long After Being Injured In An Accident Could I Make A Claim?

 We start off with a top-level overview of what time limits are and why they are in place.
-We will also explain the concept of date of knowledge and how it applies to some claims.
+We will also explain the concept of date of knowledge and how it applies to some claims, such as those for industrial disease.
 We then move on to look at the time limit that will apply to specific types of claims, and this includes:

 - Criminal injury claims.